-Please click on this link for a baby massage that you can do at home:
+For a baby massage that you can do at home, tap here:

 Cranial osteopathy or “Osteopathy in the Cranial Field' involves the osteopath applying the principals of osteopathy to a very subtle, rhythmical motion that is present in all body tissues, but felt most strongly in the cranial bones and sacrum (the part of the spine within the pelvis).
 This is called the 'Involuntary Motion' or the 'Cranial Rhythm' or the 'Primary Respiratory Mechanism'.
 Primary because it underlies all of life's processes.
 Respiratory as it moves through the body and gives rise to the breath.
 Mechanism because it is a system composed of many parts that together create a whole which is greater than the sum of those parts.